GeoscienceAustralia/galileoQC/docs/source/methods.md

 The in-line sum tends generally to increase with turbulence so it is useful to plot it against turbulence.
 The FTG data used in testing did not include a turbulence channel but it did have a vertical velocity channel.
 This is supplied to `ilsNoiseVturb()` and differenced to form an acceleration channel.

-The Deed specificationallows for the in-line sum to be filtered and, currently, this happens behind the scenes in the code.
+The Deed specification allows for the in-line sum to be filtered and, currently, this happens behind the scenes in the code.

 ```python
 qc.ilsNoiseVturb(dh, diagComponent1, diagComponent2,